-Walking around is the simplest way to shorten hospital stayAugust 8th, 2011 in Health /
+Walking around is the simplest way to shorten hospital stayAugust 8, 2011 in Medicine & Health / Health

 A new study from the University of Haifa has found that walking around the ward during hospitalization significantly reduces the length of the older patient's stay.
 "Given the over-occupancy of many hospitals, this finding can be of great importance," the researchers stated.